iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.5 (152)/report.md

 <img src="3_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 3 reviews"/>
 </p>

-> Works a bit like the government<br> :date: __2021-02-23 15:54:17__
+> Keeps people safe so does the job.
+The annoying "app loading" notifications get me worried.<br> :date: __2021-02-27 12:11:15__

+> Notification has been stuck on loading for over 24hrs.
+Can't seem to get rid of it 🙄4<br> :date: __2021-02-27 09:07:05__

+> No idea if it works, I mean how do you test it really?
+Most annoyingly there is always a notification that it's 'loading'.<br> :date: __2021-02-26 17:24:08__

+> I had booked 2 test Kits but I did not get kits yet.
+Can anyone help for that?
+It's my fourth day in Uk.<br> :date: __2021-02-26 16:26:08__

+> Easy to use.<br> :date: __2021-02-25 12:29:12__

+> Good, but useless because no one near me has the virus.<br> :date: __2021-02-25 07:02:38__

-> 20/1/21 26/1/21?
-12/2/21 23/2/21<br> :date: __2021-02-23 13:58:14__
+> Fine<br> :date: __2021-02-24 23:02:58__

+> Currently just says loading.
+Restarted phone, checked app up to date as well.
+Earlier was loading twice at the same time! :/ otherwise so far so good.
+Am at home so not usually out and about.
+Don't find it a battery drain at all.<br> :date: __2021-02-24 22:31:39__

-> I think the "vaccine power up" is getting popular- it's had almost 18 million hits this year.
+> Further to Matt's review below- I think the "vaccine power up" is getting popular- it's had almost 18 million hits this year.
 I think it's going viral.
 The Bozzer Surfer (watch the next wave) has released news of the kids back to school mod due out next month.
 (Unless the U-Turn mod is released first by the competition.)
-It will, however, be available to eligible players only...<br> :date: __2021-02-22 21:50:43__
+It will, however, be available to eligible players only...<br> :date: __2021-02-24 16:47:19__

-> Would be good if work allowed me to keep my phone on me.
-Seems pointless having it in locker disabled so now uninstalled.<br> :date: __2021-02-18 20:48:40__

-> The only problem I have had with it is unless you check it every day you can't tell if you have been pinged<br> :date: __2021-02-18 03:57:25__

-> I keep reading that the app collects random IDs and I've twice accidentally stumbled across my data, now I can't find it.
-Argh.<br> :date: __2021-02-17 21:18:25__

-> It's okay, but I've been stuck on Level: "Full National Lockdown" for a while now and can't seem to get off it despite repeatedly entering the special combo: "Hand, Face, Space" I think that there must be a bug.
-I have heard other players saying that they've got the "vaccine" power-up but I've not been able to find it yet, fingers crossed that the developers issue an update that will let me add the "kids return to school" bonus pack soon.<br> :date: __2021-02-15 16:09:58__

-> It appears I have been exposed but have not received a notification!
-It was only when I opened the app I saw "you need to self isolate for 2 days".
-Seems potentially I've been carrying the virus for 8 days and not been made aware by the app in a more appropriate manner.<br> :date: __2021-02-15 13:08:49__

-> Since downloading this app I have not received any warning of people in this area who have had kovid<br> :date: __2021-02-14 17:35:06__

-> For the last 2 days I have a permanent 'loading' notification.
-These normally disappear within seconds but this has stayed for 2 days.
-Neither force close nor reboot clear the issue. *Issue now fixed.
-Never had an exposure notification so no idea if the app actually works or not.<br> :date: __2021-02-14 12:43:07__
+> Always loading.......<br> :date: __2021-02-24 10:48:04__